 An optic mold is a metal form with a fluted interior.
 The hot glass bubble is stuffed and blown into the mold to create fluting in the glass.
-Fluting works best when the glass has a pattern of horizontal or vertical lines and will result in slight thickness variations in the glass and color blending.
+Fluting works best when the glass has a pattern of horizontal or vertical lines, resulting in slight thickness variations in the glass and color blending.
 Fluting can be done alone or combined with the twist technique.
 Multiple stuffings of the glass into the optic mold will intensify the effect.

 Twisting the bubble of glass imparts a spiral effect on the pattern.
 You can specify the amount of twist desired or leave it to the glassblower.
 When combined with the Optic Mold technique, you can request that it be twisted before or before and after the glass is formed with the optic mold.

 We will do our best to successfully convert your fused tile into a unique and beautiful glass form.
-However, the base price for the attempt is $150, whether it is succesful or not.
+However, the base price for the attempt is $150, whether it is successful or not.
 The final price is dependent on the size of the initial roll-up or plunger tile, forming options used, final form, and final size of piece created.
-This will all be determined prior to creating the piece.
+This will all be determined before creating the piece.